kexiZeroing/kexiZeroing.github.io/src/blog/screen-webcam-recording.md

 description: ""
 added: "Oct 14 2022"
 tags: [web]
-updatedDate: "Jun 21 2023"
+updatedDate: "July 21 2025"
 ---

-Let's explore how far browser technology has come in the way of screen sharing and recording, and attempt to create a tool that would allow us to quickly create short-form technical video content.
+Let's explore how far browser technology has come in the way of screen sharing and recording, and attempt to create a tool that would allow us to quickly record a short video of our screen or webcam.
 All of this is powered by browser APIs using no external services.
-The original article is [here](https://formidable.com/blog/2022/screen-webcam-mixing-recording).

-This experimental web app is [Clips](https://clips.formidable.dev) and it supports:
-- capturing/sharing your screen/window
-- capturing your webcam
-- capturing your mic audio
-- adjusting the position/sizing of the captured screen/webcam on the video canvas
-- choosing from different background/layout options, including audio-visualization background
-- recording the video in your browser

 ### Capturing the screen
 To allow the user to capture their screen, we can use the `MediaDevices.getDisplayMedia()` method available to us on the `navigator` global in modern browsers.